 Something new this year in the shop is treats for dogs.
 I know it’s a bit gimmicky but it’s a nice gimmick.
 From time to time we give out stickers and badges and even sweets to well behaved children and one day I was laughing with a dog owner that we let children in so why wouldn’t we let dogs in.
 After all they are vastly better behaved!
 It was a jokey comment but it got me thinking, we love having dogs in the shop so why not have a little treat for them as well?
 So now we have a dog bowl full of bonios that have a little scoop bag tied to them as well.
 After all you can never be too prepared.
 We’ve been trialling it this week and so far so good; dogs are thrilled to get a treat and owners are pleased to see their pooches getting a quick pamper.

-Lots of the other shops have also been trying out new things although none of us have gone so far as Bon Appetite who stopped being a café and have become a bit of a Glory Hole.
+Lots of the other shops have also been trying out new things although none of us have gone so far as Bon Appetite who stopped being a café and have become a bit of a treasure trove.
 Lots of interesting and useful bits and bobs now line their shelves.
 The antique furniture shop has now moved from her tiny space into David’s old place The Loft and now she’s got loads of room to spread out and really show of her fabulous wares.
 My favourite addition to the village though is a marvellous new florist, so there should be some wonderful arrangements in the shop over the coming months.
 There are a few empty shops which is bonkers given how good trade is in Mevagissey, so I hope we see some more independents coming in soon.